yuxuanm/hadoop-setup/README.md

 <br>`jps`

 ## Common problems
-when error happens, check the logs file to see what the exact problem is **1. java.net.BindException: Port in use: 0.0.0.0:50070**
+<br>when error happens, check the logs file to see what the exact problem is
+<br>**1. java.net.BindException: Port in use: 0.0.0.0:50070**
-<br>solution: check which thread is using the port, get the PID
+<br>check which thread is using the port, get the PID
 `sudo netstat -ntulp|grep 50070`
 <br>kill the PID
 `kill -p PID`